neicnordic/neic.no/training/course-mobility.md

 NeIC funded movable module courses have to be open to Nordic participants from the initial announcement until two weeks before the event starts.

 ### Application and Review Process Description
-The application process is available at https://neic.no/training/course-mobility and aiming to have cut-off dates four times a year.
+The application process as described here is aiming to have cut-off dates four times a year.
+The cut-off dates are announced at [NeIC's training page](https://neic.no/training/).
 After the call closes, decisions will be made available within one month.

 The proposals will be prioritised by the following:
 *Impact of the proposal